 - For manual and fully automated production

 - Particularly suitable for small-volume production and large adhesive quantities

-Anaerobic adhesives, colloquially referred to as metal adhesives, or more commonly as screw locks, cure under the absence of oxygen and through contact with metal ions on the metal surface.
-After curing for just a for minutes, the components to be bonded can continue to be further processed.
+Anaerobic-curing adhesives, colloquially referred to as metal adhesives, or more commonly as screw locks, cure under the absence of oxygen and through contact with metal ions on the metal surface.
+After curing for just a few minutes, the components to be bonded can continue to be further processed.
 The process speed can be increased by additional light fixation or the use of activators or primers.